 - In an election year, if the current Chairman of the Council has been reelected as a member of the Council, he shall preside at the annual meeting until a new Chairman of the Council has been elected.
 He may exercise an original vote in respect of the election of the new Chairman of the Council and shall give a casting vote in the case of an equality of votes. - j Following the election of the Chairman of the Council and Vice-Chairman (if there is one) of the Council at the annual meeting, the business shall include: - i.
 In an election year, delivery by the Chairman of the Council and councillors of their acceptance of office forms unless the Council resolves for this to be done at a later date.
 In a year which is not an election year, delivery by the Chairman of the Council of his acceptance of office form unless the Council resolves for this to be done at a later date; - ii.
 Confirmation of the accuracy of the minutes of the last meeting of the Council; - iii.
 Receipt of the minutes of the last meeting of a committee; - iv.
 Consideration of the recommendations made by a committee; - v.
 Review of delegation arrangements to committees, sub-committees, staff and other local authorities: - vi.
 Review of the terms of reference for committees; - vii.
 Appointment of members to existing committees; - viii.
 Appointment of any new committees in accordance with standing order 4; - ix.
 Review and adoption of appropriate standing orders and financial regulations; - x.
 Review of arrangements (including legal agreements) with other local authorities, not-for-profit bodies and businesses. - xi.
 Review of representation on or work with external bodies and arrangements for reporting back; - xii.
-In an election year, to make arrangements with a view to the Council becoming eligible to exercise the general power of competence in the future; - xiii.
+In an election year, to make arrangements with a view to the Council becoming eligible to exercise the general power of competence in the future: - xiii.
 Review of inventory of land and other assets including buildings and office equipment: - xiv.
-Confirmation of arrangements for insurance cover in respect of all insurable risks: - xv.
+Confirmation of arrangements for insurance cover in respect of all insurable risks; - xv.
 Review of the Council's and/or staff subscriptions to other bodies;

 - xvi.
-Review of the Council's complaints procedure; - xvii.
-Review of the Council's policies, procedures and practices in respect of its obligations under freedom of information and data protection legislation (see also standing orders 11, 20 and 21); - xviii.
-Review of the Council's policy for dealing with the press/media; - xix.
-Review of the Council's employment policies and procedures; - xx.
-Review of the Council's expenditure incurred under s.137 of the Local Government Act 1972 or the general power of competence. - xxi.
+Agreement of a timetable to review throughout the year the Council's policies and procedures including but not restricted to the - A Council's complaints procedure - B the Council's policies, procedures and practices for handling requests made under freedom of information and data protection legislation.
+(See also standing orders 11, 20 and 21 - C the Council's policy for dealing with the press/media - D the Council's employment policies and procedures - xvii.
+Review of the Council's expenditure incurred under s.137 of the Local Government Act 1972 or the general power of competence - xviii.
 Determining the time and place of ordinary meetings of the Council up to and including the next annual meeting of the Council.